The King of Fighters EX: Neo Blood: Development

-Plot and characters
+Gameplay and characters

+Example of a fight between Kyo Kusanagi and Mai Shiranui.

+The game's data is based on the 1999 arcade 2D fighting game The King of Fighters '99 but rather than focusing on its NESTS narrative, it focuses on the Orochi characters.
+Like The King of Fighters 99, the game is a fighting game where teams composed of four members fight against each other through combos and special moves and have to defeat the entire team to progress to the next stage.
+The counter and armor modes help to protect the player from major damage and create a major counterattack.
+The fourth team member is primarily used as an assistant dubbed Striker.
 The story focuses on the crimelord Geese Howard who wishes to take the power of the demon Yamata no Orochi by manipulating its cursed fighter Iori Yagami, leading to Kyo and other teams to oppose them.
 Besides the story mode, the game offers single play mode and survival mode.
 The playable characters are: